 Birds are animals with wings and feathers; adaptations that allow most birds to fly.

 Well-known birds that can’t fly include ostriches, cassowaries and penguins.

 Like reptiles, birds hatch from eggs.
 Scientists now believe that birds are the living descendants of dinosaurs.

 Birds are found on every continent on Earth.
 The smallest bird is the bee hummingbird, the largest is the ostrich.

 Online Zoo Bird Links

 The skeletons of cartilaginous fish are made of a substance called cartilage, which is more flexible than bone.
-Sharks, rays and skates are all cartilaginous fish.
+Sharks, rays and skates are all examples of cartilaginous fish.

-Bony fish, such as cod, are fish with skeletons made of bone.
+Bony fish such as cod and salmon have skeletons that are made of bone.
 There are more species of bony fish than any other type of vertebrate.
 (A vertebrate is an animal with a backbone).